 The Ministry of Education divided schools into ten groups to identify low socio-economic communities.
 Using census information, meshblocks of households were examined from five perspectives:

 - household income

-- being on a social welfare benefit
+- householder on a means-tested benefit

 - household income below an acceptable threshold